The news headlines can be confusing. The talking heads on TV seem to change their minds daily. And Google search results can be contradictory!

 The research studies on vitamin D show that not being deficient is likely enough to help with your immune system response to COVID-19.

-More is not always better, and in this case, have an adequate level seems to be good enough.
+More is not always better, and in this case, having an adequate level seems to be good enough.
 Most studies put an adequate vitamin D level at anything over 30 ng/ml, but a couple of studies use 50 ng/ml.

 That said – vitamin D deficiency is widespread.
 You need to do a blood test to figure out your actual vitamin D level.